tomas/exoterm/README.md

 - libxrender-dev
 - libstartup-notification0-dev

-For Ubuntu/Debian, the command would be:
+For Ubuntu/Debian, this command does it:

     sudo apt install libxpm-dev libxft-dev libxrender-dev libxmu-dev libstartup-notification0-dev